filtercutter/Website/about/index.md

 <img src="/images/filtercutter.JPG">

-Producer-beatmaker and computer nerd.
+Producer-beatmaker + computer nerd.
 Making sounds that are rooted in heavy baselines and do beat-ruffling that is resulting in an experimental complex but emotional vibes.
-Hacks electronics and make computer programs
+Hacks electronics and make computer programs.

 ### Contact by sending me an email to: